The Beginner’s Guide to Starting AIP

 An incorrectly functioning immune system is the fundamental cause of your autoimmune condition symptoms.
 AIP helps your immune system start functioning again.

-When your immune system starts attacking your own body, you develop the symptoms of an autoimmune condition.
+When your immune system attacks your own body, you develop the symptoms of an autoimmune condition.

 Having an autoimmune condition is usually linked to factors from your diet, lifestyle, and/or genetics.